 Step #4: Roll over the surface with the gloves and collect all the hair in one place.
 After that, scoop all the hair to get rid of the cat hair.

-Identify the areas in the house with cat fur, more so, where the cat likes to sleep or play about; use a litter brush or a wet kitchen glove to remove cat hair from surfaces.
+Identify the areas in your home with cat fur, more so, where the cat likes to sleep or play about; use a litter brush or a wet kitchen glove to remove cat hair from surfaces.

 Cleaning HVAC Vents

-Get the HVAC of the house checked and cleaned before you move in or immediately after you have moved in the house to get rid of all the dust, greasy material, and odors-causing pet fur in the vents.
+Get the HVAC checked and cleaned before or immediately after you move in.
+The goal is to get rid of all the dust, greasy material, and odors-causing pet fur in the vents.

 Some faulty ducts may need to be replaced altogether.

-Also, consider buying HVAC filters with odor-neutralizing capabilities.
+Also, consider buying HVAC filters with smell-neutralizing capabilities.
 Due to the technical demands of such a task, we recommend hiring experts to help you clean the ducts.

 Conclusion